-Until the stepdown date, the class B notes will not be entitled to any payments of principal.
-On each distribution date on and after the stepdown date, provided that no trigger event is in effect, the class B notes will be entitled to their pro rata share of principal, subject to the existence of sufficient available funds.
+Until the stepdown date, the class B notes will not be entitled to any payments or allocations of principal.
+On each quarterly distribution date on and after the stepdown date, provided that no trigger event is in effect, the class B notes will be paid or allocated their pro rata share of principal, subject to the existence of sufficient available funds.